 As you read The Eldridge Conspiracy, keep on the lookout for how aspects of the account of John of Gaunt are interwoven in the story.

-Check out the About the Sir Kaye series page for a preview of the first three books in the award-winning Sir Kaye series and links to purchase.
+Check out the Chapter Books page for a preview of the first three books in the award-winning Sir Kaye series and links to purchase.

 The Eldridge Conspiracy Early Review from The Wishing Shelf Book Review